heavy-james/AndroidTestPlugin/README.md

-# AndroidTestPlugin
+# README

-gradle puglin for android test
+this is an gradle plugin for android test.